Catch the eye of a potential partner with the essential tips for making an online dating profile for expats.

 - Look smart.
 Take the time to check your grammar and spelling.
 That doesn’t mean you need to take a formal tone, however, or use fancy words you’d never utter in person.
 This is for pleasure, not business.

 - Think international.
-Don’t use too many colloquialisms – remember, other expats reading your online dating profile might not be native speakers of your language.
+Don’t use too many colloquialisms, especially if you’re meeting people from different cultures.
+Remember, other expats reading your online dating profile might not be native speakers of your language.
 You want possible dates to understand exactly what you mean.

 For more tips on online dating, see Expatica’s expat dating series: